 This approach is being investigated in Canada, the United States, Europe and elsewhere.
 For example:

-• An international clinical trial of this procedure, being led by Dr. Richard Burt of Northwestern University in Chicago, is currently recruiting individuals who have not responded to other disease-modifying therapies.
+• An international clinical trial of this procedure, being led by Dr. Richard Burt of Northwestern University in Chicago, is now recruiting individuals who have not responded to other disease-modifying therapies.
 THIS TRIAL IS CURRENTLY RECRUITING PARTICIPANTS at its sites at Northwestern University, Rush University Medical Center, University of Sao Paulo, Uppsala University and Sheffield Teaching Hospitals NHS Foundation Trust.
 Read more about who may be eligible to participate.
+Dr. Burt and colleagues recently published a case series exploring outcomes for individuals who underwent the procedure.

 • A multi-center, 5-year trial called the HALT MS (High-Dose Immunosuppression and Autologous Transplantation for Multiple Sclerosis) Study is expected to be completed in 2015.
 It is testing HSCT in people with MS who have active disease that was not controlled by disease-modifying medications.
 The trial is funded by the National Institutes of Health and the Immune Tolerance Network.
-THIS TRIAL IS ONGOING AND NOT SEEKING ADDITIONAL PARTICIPANTS.
+Interim results were recently reported suggesting that after three years, 78.4% of participants experienced no new disease activity.
+When this trial has completed its five-year duration, it will be an important addition to research needed to determine whether this approach to stem cell transplantation is safe and effective in people with MS. THIS TRIAL IS ONGOING AND NOT SEEKING ADDITIONAL PARTICIPANTS.

 Adult Mesenchymal Stem Cells to Reduce Disease and Augment Repair: Another experimental approach being tested in clinical trials is similar to HSCT, except that the individual’s immune cells are not destroyed or replaced.
 An individual’s own mesenchymal stem cells are isolated from the bone marrow or blood stream and multiplied in the lab, and then re-introduced in greater numbers into their body.
 This approach is being tested in several clinical trials including: